EshanPrakash/EshanPrakash/README.md

 Hello, I’m @EshanPrakash, a First Year Student at Occidental College
 - I’m interested in Data Science, Data Analytics, and Game Development
 - I have coding experience in Python (Pandas, Sklearn, Matplotlib, Seaborn), SQL, and Java
-- I am most comfortable working with Jupyter Notebook, Snowflake, and Eclipse IDE
+- I am most comfortable working with:
+  - Jupyter Notebook for Python
+  - Snowflake for SQL, Python
+  - PyCharm CE for Python
+  - IntelliJ CE for Java
+  - Eclipse IDE for Java, Python
+  - Visual Studio Code for Java, Python, HTML, C, C++
 - I’m looking for Data Analytics jobs and internships
 - I can be reached at eshanrocks2@gmail.com